Astrocut File Formats

 Path Focused Target Pixel Files

-function is used to create cutout target pixel files (TPFs)
+When the center_on_path function is used to create cutout TPFs

 adjusted accordingly.
-It still conformes as closely as possible to the TESS mission pipeline TPF
+It still conforms as closely as possible to the TESS Mission pipeline TPF

-file format, but differs in several cruicial ways.
-The center_on_path
+file format, but differs in several crucial ways.
+The center_on_path function works

-on astrocut TPFs, so that is the baseline file format.
-I will describe here only the differences
+on Astrocut TPFs, so that is the baseline file format.
+Only the differences

-between path focussed astrocut TPFs and regular astrocut TPFs (see Target Pixel Files for
+between path focused Astrocut TPFs and regular Astrocut TPFs are described here (see Target Pixel Files for

 regular Astrocut TPF format).